tom-e-kid/echo-toolbox/README.md

 ## Installation

-use SPM to add it to your project.
+Use SPM to add it to your project.
-see the [article](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) if you use Xcode.
+See the [article](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) if you don't familiar with SPM.

 ## How to use it?
 [Here](https://github.com/tom-e-kid/echo-ios) is an example of how to use it.
-you can easily design real-world data models and test them using your app's user interfaces before your backends are ready.

 ## See also
 [echo.api: playground](https://echo-api-sigma.vercel.app)